 The spirit walked calmly, regally.
 He didn't falter nor hesitate once.
-Only when he was right in front of the door, the light shining on his figure, did he turn around for a last look at his aibou and the person who would now take his place by his beloved's side.
+Only when he was right in front of the door, the light shining on his figure, did he turn around for a last look at his partner and the person who would now take his place by his beloved's side.

-The cloth of his cape fluttered behind him as the door slowly closed, hiding the former pharaoh of Egypt behind its enormous doors.
+The cloth of his cape fluttered behind him as the door slowly closed, hiding the former pharaoh of Egypt behind its enourmos doors.
 Yuugi gave a small sob and threw himself into the waiting arms of the young man by his side.
 Atemu embraced the teen tightly, allowing him to mourn over his loss.

-Yuugi was the first one to turn around.
+Yuugi was the first to turn around.
 With wide eyes he looked at what had once been the entrance to the ceremonial battle place.
 What was left were just a lot of stones and dust.
 Still slightly shocked he felt an arm wrap around his waist securely.

 "Is everything all right?" he asked softly.
 The Egyptian moved his hand away from his face and smiled at the Japanese.